sriyanc2001/FEA-Fastener-tool-/README.md

 ## Overview

-The project consists of a single Python function, `calculate_fos`, which takes a STEP file and material properties as input and returns the Factor of Safety (FOS).
-The function performs the following steps:
+The project consists of two Python functions, `create_two_plate_assembly`, which builds a STEP file of two overlapping plates with holes and can be customized to different plate and hole dimensions.
+This STEP file along with material properties as input to `calculate_fos` function which returns the Factor of Safety (FOS) along with stress and displacement plots.
+The functions performs the following steps:

+1. **Parametric 3D Model Generation**: Uses build123d to generate a 3D model from parametric data.
-1. **Mesh Generation**: Uses GMSH to generate a 3D mesh from the STEP file.
+2. **Mesh Generation**: Uses GMSH to generate a 3D mesh from the STEP file.
-2. **Mesh Conversion**: Converts the GMSH mesh into XDMF format for use in FEniCS.
+3. **Mesh Conversion**: Converts the GMSH mesh into XDMF format for use in FEniCS.
-3. **Finite Element Analysis**: Solves the mechanical problem using FEniCS to compute stresses.
+4. **Finite Element Analysis**: Solves the mechanical problem using FEniCS to compute stresses and diplacements.
-4. **FOS Calculation**: Computes the von Mises stress and calculates the Factor of Safety (FOS) based on the yield stress.
+5. **FOS Calculation**: Computes the von Mises stress and calculates the Factor of Safety (FOS) based on the yield stress.

 ---

 ## Dependencies

 The code relies on the following Python libraries:
+- **build123d**: For 3D Model generation.
 - **FEniCS**: For finite element analysis.
 - **GMSH**: For mesh generation.
 - **meshio**: For converting GMSH mesh files to XDMF format.